E-signature: a key to a socially responsible working environment

 Forget about travelling

 The traditional paper-based signature requires the signatories to be present in the same room.
 It may not be a problem if they are two people from the same office, but what if they are from different departments, companies or even countries?
 E-signature means that anyone with an internet connection can receive, examine and sign a legal document in a matter of minutes and from anywhere in the world.

 At the same time, it reduces CO2 emissions and avoids using resources to make a meeting that could be eliminated, in order to align itself through responsible commitment to an ESG philosophy.

 The e-signature is sent to the parties involved via a secure link, together with the document to be sealed.
 After agreeing and signing, either with a finger or using the mouse pointer, the parties receive a copy of the document and all signature data is securely stored.
 The traceability of these is very simple thanks to multiple biometric data of the signatory that are recorded, such as the strength and speed of the stroke, as well as the date, time and location.

 Accelerate processes in your company

-All of the above factors lead to a final key benefit: organisational processes are greatly accelerated and more efficient.
-This technology facilitates procedures important firms concerning acquisitions, sales or relevant steps for companies, as it avoids unnecessary travel and makes it possible to streamline the process to a large extent.
+All of the above factors lead to a final key benefit: Organisational processes are greatly accelerated and more efficient.
+This technology facilitates procedures for important firms concerning acquisitions, sales or relevant steps for companies, as it avoids unnecessary travel and makes it possible to streamline the process to a large extent.